-Heart Attack – Either a less active young women or just people in the ward who might need some cheering!
+Heart Attack – Either less active youth or just people in the ward who might need some cheering!

 Help Incoming Refugees – You can go to this site to get in contact with your local refugee center for service opportunities.

-Days for Girls – This is a wonderful organization and cause to get the girls involved with.
-They are always in need of their period kits that they bring to girls in third world countries.
+Days for Girls – This is a wonderful organization and causes to get the girls involved with.
+They are always in need of the period kits that they bring to girls in third-world countries.
 You can learn more about their mission and how you can get involved here.

-Grocery Store Service – Have the girls hand out flowers to random people at the store and return grocery carts to the corrals outside.
+Grocery Store Service – Have the youth hand out flowers to random people at the store and return grocery carts to the corrals outside.

-Welcome to the Neighborhood – Visit and serve a new family who has moved into the area (LDS or not)
+Welcome to the Neighborhood – Visit and serve a new family who has moved into the area (members or not)